RektangularStudios/novellia/README.md

 - `./novellia-server ${PWD}/config/local.yaml`

 **You'll need to edit the local.yaml to point at your own instance running cardano-graphql**

+### Executing Mock Server

+Same as above, except you don't need a real instance to supply all the depended services.
+A `mocked` switch can be set within the configuration YAML.

+Start mock server (after building)
+- `./novellia-server ${PWD}/config/mock.yaml`

 ## What features are supported?

 For a comprehensive list, refer to the [Novellia SDK Documentation on our Wiki](https://rektangularstudios.com/wiki) (TODO)